Battle of Tolvajärvi

-The Battle of Tolvajärvi (['tol.va.jær.vi]; Tolvajärven–Ägläjärven taistelu, Битва при Толваярви) was fought on 12 December 1939 between Finland and the Soviet Union.
+The Battle of Tolvajärvi (/fi/; Tolvajärven–Ägläjärven taistelu, Битва при Толваярви) began on 12 December 1939 and continued for about a week and a half, between Finland and the Soviet Union.
 It was the first large offensive victory for the Finns in the Winter War.

 The battle took place on the territory of so-called Ladoga Karelia (Laatokan Karjala) which today is part of the Republic of Karelia in Russia.

 Background

 On 2 December, the Red Army captured Suojärvi, threatening the railroad to the Karelian Isthmus and the rear of the Mannerheim Line.
 On 6 December, the IV Army Corps was reorganized by Mannerheim into a Group commanded by Paavo Talvela.
 Aaro Pajari was immediately ordered by Talvela to defend the western shore of Lake Tolvajärvi, while Per Ole Ekholm was ordered to continue the defense of Ilomantsi.
 On 10 December, Talvela issued counteroffensive orders to both Pajari and Ekholm for the next day.

 On 11 December, Talvela reorganized the planned attack over frozen lakes Hirvasjärvi and Tolvajärvi, following the Battle of Varolampi Pond on the night of 10–11 December.
 On 12 December, a reinforced battalion under J.A.
 Malkamäki, would attack of northern Lake Hirvasjärvi and the rear of northeast Kotisaari Island.
 Pajari would then advance from the western shore of Lake Tolvajäri across Hevossalmi Strait.